mortonkopf/Teensy-Euclidean-Sequencer-Eurorack/README.md

 # Teensy-Euclidean-Sequencer-Eurorack
 This is a eurorack version of the stand alone euclidean sequencer.
-Sends out four channels of CV gate
+Sends out four channels of CV trigger and gate